 - Pin 6 – Threshold pin.
 When the voltage on pin 6 reaches two-thirds of the supply, pin 3 is set to low, and the cycle ends;

 - Pin 7 – Also known as the discharge, this allows the discharge of the capacitor that controls the timings of the cycle;

-- Pin 5 - Or the control.
-When connected to a capacitor ( in the diagram, with usual value of around 10 nF) and the ground work to even out the noise of the supply; and
+- Pin 5 – Or the control.
+When connected to a capacitor ( in the diagram, with a usual value of around 10 nF) and the ground, work to even out the noise of the supply; and

 - Pin 4 – The reset pin acts as an active low trigger.
 When connected to the supply, the 555 can operate, but if the voltage on 4 is low, a trigger from 2 is required to restart the cycle.

 In the astable mode, the output of a 555 chip remains in the state high for seconds and in the state low for seconds.